If you remember the first time you stripped a screw, you know how difficult it can be to remove it.

 Understanding the reasons will help you choose the best one for the job.
 This allows you to complete the project faster and includes the preferred method to finish it as well.

-For example, the screwhead may sit above the surface of the material or sink until it is flush with the surface.
+For example, the screwhead may sit above the material’s surface or sink until it is flush with the surface.

-The shape of the screwhead may also dictate the type of force and mechanics needed to fully implant the screw.
+The shape of the screwhead may also dictate the type of force and mechanics needed to implant the screw fully.

 Matching Screwheads to Materials and Projects